enviodev/docs/docs/schema.md

 }
 ```

-Assume that each `NftCollection` can have multiple `Token` objects.
-This is represented by the `[Token!]` in `NftCollection` definition, where the field's type is set to another entity type.
+Assume that each `Nftcollection` can have multiple `Token` objects.
+This is represented by the `[Token!]` in `Nftcollection` definition, where the field's type is set to another entity type.

-When you create a `Token` entity, the value of the `collection` field is set to the `id` of its associated `NftCollection` entity.
+When you create a `Token` entity, the value of the `collection` field is set to the `id` of its associated `Nftcollection` entity.

-Note that in the `NftCollection` schema, the `tokens` field can't be directly accessed or modified.
+Note that in the `Nftcollection` schema, the `tokens` field can't be directly accessed or modified.
 Fields marked with the `@derivedFrom` directive function are virtual fields and are only accessible when executing GraphQL API queries.
 This is commonly known as **reverse lookup**, as the relationship is established on the "many" end of the association.

 ## Other design tips